sean-m-sullivan/logical/README.md

-# Ansible Collection - utoddl.logical - test
+# Ansible Collection - utoddl.logical

 The *logical filter* adds some "`if`" / "`elif`" / "`else`" logical capabilities to your Ansible data.
 (Also "`and`", "`or`", "`xor`", "`not`", and data promotions; see below.)